grafana/grizzly/docs/content/authentication.md

 > **NOTE**: If you have used Grizzly previously with environment variables, you can initialise the `default` context from your environment simply with `grr config import`.
+  Also note, after importing, remember to unset your environment variables, as they take precendence over contexts and will thus prevent access to your context configurations.

 Settings can be configured via Grizzly itself, using `grr config set`.
 They are stored in an OS specific location.